 The Company records all derivative financial instruments at their fair value in its consolidated balance sheets.
 None of the derivative financial instruments that the Company holds are designated as either a fair value hedge or cash flow hedge and the gain or loss on the derivative instrument is recorded in earnings.
-The Company has determined that the fair value of its derivative financial instruments are computed using level 2 inputs (inputs other than quoted prices in active markets for identical assets and liabilities that are observable either directly or indirectly for substantially the full term of the asset or liability) in the fair value of the Company's foreign currency forward contracts totaled an asset of less than \$1 million, included in prepaid and other current assets in the accompanying consolidated balance sheets; a liability of less than \$1 million, included in other current liabilities in the accompanying consolidated balance sheets; and a gain of less than \$1 million, included in other expense in the accompanying consolidated statements of operations.
-The notional principal associated with those contracts was \$38 million and \$26 million as of March 31, 2018 and March 31, 2017, respectively.
+The Company has determined that the fair value of its derivative financial instruments are computed using level 2 inputs (inputs other than quoted prices in active markets for identical assets and liabilities that are observable either directly or indirectly for substantially the full term of the asset or liability) in the fair value hierarchy as the fair value is based on publicly available foreign exchange rates at each financial reporting date.
+As of June 30, 2018, and December 31, 2017, the fair value of the Company's foreign currency forward contracts totaled an asset of less than \$1 million and less than \$1 million, respectively, and is included in prepaid and other current liabilities in the accompanying consolidated balance sheets: a liability of less than \$1 million and less than \$1 million, respectively, and is included in other current liabilities in the accompanying consolidated balance sheets.

+For the three and six months ended June 30, 2018, the Company recorded a loss of \$1 million and \$1 million, respectively, related to the changes in fair value.
+All gains and losses recorded are included in other expense in the accompanying consolidated statements of operations.
+The notional principal associated with those contracts was \$20 million and \$37 million as of June 30, 2018 and December 31, 2017, respectively.

-As of March 31, 2018, the Company's financial instruments do not contain any credit-risk-related or other contingent features that could cause accelerated payments when the Company's financial instruments are in net liability positions.
+As of June 30, 2018, the Company's financial instruments do not contain any credit-risk-related or other contingent features that could cause accelerated payments when the Company's financial instruments are in net liability positions.
 The Company does not use derivative financial instruments for trading or speculative purposes.